patmach/WebAppForMORecSys/Documentation/Documentation.md

 ##### QuestionAct

-Dependency of question display in the questionnaire on performed action.
+Dependency of question displaying in the questionnaire on performed action.